 The Hawkshaw flock live on a farm called Fingland, located in the stunning Tweed Valley within The Scottish Borders.
-The farm is based near the source of the river Tweed – upon 1,500 acres of high land.
+The farm is based close the source of the river Tweed – upon 1,500 acres of high land.
 The farmhouse stands at 1,000ft above sea level, with the land rising to as high as 1800 ft.
-For this reason, the sheep in my flock have to be hardy and healthy.
+For this reason, the sheep in my flock have to be hardy, healthy and thrifty.
 Throughout most of the year, the sheep are free to roam on the open hills.
 They are gathered approximately 4 times a year.

 The first gathering occurs in November.
 This is considered to be the beginning of the shepherd’s year.
 When the sheep are rounded up, they are provided with some medicinal treatments to keep them healthy and happy.
 This includes wormers, vitamins, and mineral supplements.
 After, the ewe lambs are taken away from their mothers.
 The mothers are then split into breeding groups, ready for the tups (rams) to be introduced.
 After the first gathering, the flock stays close to home.
 This is to ensure that the tups are mating with the ewes.
 Their stay lasts for just over 4 weeks, after which I remove the tups and release the ewes back onto the open hills.